 The history of Toronto's waterfront is rich and varied and presents a unique opportunity for the presence of archaeological and built heritage resources.
-Although the majority of the lands that constitute the WT Development Area are comprised of landfill, other resources such as industrial or marine resources (i.e., wharf features and structures) may be found as deeply buried deposits when carrying out project-related activities.
+Although the majority of the lands that constitute the DWA have been comprised from decades of infilling, industrial or marine resources (i.e., wharf features and structures) may be found as deeply buried deposits when carrying out project-related activities.
 Any evidence of pre-contact (aboriginal) occupation along the original shoreline has likely been destroyed or submerged through the shifting water levels of Lake Ontario, combined with the intensity of nineteenth and twentieth-century land use.
 However, these deposits may still exist in a deeply buried context.
-Above ground cultural heritage resources may also be present in the form of historically significant buildings and cultural landscapes.
+Above-ground cultural heritage resources may also be present in the form of historically significant buildings and cultural landscapes.